-Markit says Logitech is the most “shorted” company in the pan-European STOXX
+Markit says Logitech is the most “shorted” company in the pan-European STOXX 600 index.

-have borrowed more than 15 percent of the company’s shares for over three months,” writes Markit.
+“Despite better than expected sales and backing from Microsoft which has raised the prospects of the company being taken over; short sellers have borrowed more than 15 percent of the company’s shares for over three months,” writes Markit.

 Stock lending is a proxy for demand to sell a stock short, where a share is borrowed and sold on before being bought back at a cheaper price, and then returned to the original holder.